grame-cncm/faust/architecture/api/README.md

 faust2api -jack yourFaustCode.dsp
 ```

-The `-midi` option can be used to add RtMidi support to the API.
+The `-midi` option can be used to add JACK MIDI support to the API.

 The `-osc` option can be used to add OSC support to the API.